GULibrarySandbox/intro-text-mining-analysis-old/index.md

 {% include figure.html img="wordsearch.png" alt="intro image here" caption="" width="25%" %}

-An introduction to text mining and analysis.
-Learn the steps to:
+Learn steps to:

-- Build:  where to locate and how to gather textual data for your corpora or data set
+- Build:    find where and how to gather textual data for your corpora or data set
-- Prepare:  explore useful processes and tools to prepare textual data for analysis, including transcription tools to use and data recognition (OCR) to ensure machine readability
+- Prepare:  explore useful processes and tools to prepare textual data for analysis
 - Analyse:  identify different types of analysis used to interrogate content and uncover new insights

 Learning Outcomes: